timyers/r-learning-resources-for-genomics/README.md

 All are welcome to contribute to this curated list.
 The best way is by using the `GitHub` issues system.
 Pull Requests for contributions or suggestions are also welcome.
-I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
-I personally prefer using the `GitHub` issues system over trying to reach out to me in other ways (personal e-mail, Twitter, etc.).
-Pull Requests for contributions are encouraged.

 Here are some simple ways in which you can contribute (in the increasing order of commitment):